bbatsov/batsov.com/_posts/2022-08-29-ocaml-at-first-glance.md

 ## Language Syntax

-Language syntax is a favorite bikeshedding topic for most programmers, so I'll do my best to stay constructive here.
+Language syntax is a favorite bike-shedding topic for most programmers, so I'll do my best to stay constructive here.
 I think OCaml's syntax won't present much of a challenge for any seasoned programmer, especially for someone with a passing knowledge of a similar language like Haskell.

 To put the discussion that follows in context, here are a few trivial OCaml code snippets: